Surendra Bikram Shah

-Surendra Bikram Shah (श्री ५ महाराजाधिराज सुरेन्द्र विक्रम शाह देव), (20 October 1829 – 17 May 1881), was King of Nepal.
+Surendra Bikram Shah (श्री ५ महाराजाधिराज सुरेन्द्र विक्रम शाह देव; 20 October 1829 – 17 May 1881) was King of Nepal from 1829 to until his death in 1881.
 He became the king after Prime Minister Jung Bahadur Rana forced the abdication of his father, Rajendra Bikram Shah.
 Surendra was effectively reduced to a figurehead, with Rana being the de facto ruler of the country.

 Early life

 Surendra was the son of King Rajendra and his first wife, Queen Samrajya.
 He was born the crown prince of Nepal and was relatively unpopular.

 Prince regent

 Surendra's stepmother, Queen Rajya Lakshmi, was ambitious to have her son, Prince Ranendra, sit on the throne.
 However, Jung Bahadur Rana, who was ambitious and wanted power, might have cooperated with Rajya Lakshmi for his own motive.
 After the Kot massacre, in which Rana managed to eliminate a large number of nobles, Rana turned against the queen, who in turn plotted to kill him (though the plot failed).
 Considering Queen Rajya Lakshmi a threat to himself, Rana, who had become the prime minister, exiled Rajya Lakshmi to Varanasi.
 King Rajendra also accompanied her to Varanasi.
 Before leaving, he made Surendra the prince regent.
 However, later Rana forced the abdication of King Rajendra, and then Surendra was made the king.